zeratul2099/home_sensor_network/README.md

 As opposed to the original code, this one stores the sensor values in a local database.

+Optionally you can collect outside temperature and humidity for you location via the Darksky-API (https://darksky.net).
+You need to get an Darksky-API-Key and enter it with your geolocation in the settings and then let weather_condition.py run per crontab (e.g. \*/15)

 Dependencies:
  - python3
  - sqlalchemy